facelessuser/BracketHighlighter/docs/customize.md

 | language_filter | string | A string that specifies if the `language_list` is either a `whitelist` or `blacklist`. |
 | entries | [dict] | An array of dictionaries, where each dictionary describes a type of bracket that can be used to wrap the selection. |

-Within the language rules under `entries`, wrap entries are defined.
+The `entries` key is used to define the related bracket warp rules for the given langauge.
 Each entry represents a bracket you can wrap the selection with.

 | Entry | Type | Description |
 |-------|------|-------------|